-The challenges faced by thermal engineers tasked with cooling devices designed for harsh environments are often extensive.
+The challenges faced by thermal engineers tasked with cooling rugged electronics are often extensive.
 This blog post is meant to provide an overview of ‘rugged’ standards as well as address some thermal management techniques being used.

 Electronics for both military, marine and industrial applications are exposed to a variety of harsh conditions from extreme temperatures, wet or dusty environments, and situations where components are subject to repeated shock or exposure to corrosive substances.